MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-labs.md

 - Remove the VMs from the vCenter inventory.
 - Remove all the VMs from from local backup jobs.
-- Update internal documentation to show the new location, and IP addresses for the VMs.
+- Update internal documentation to show the new location and IP addresses for the VMs.
 - Review any resources that interact with the VMs, and update any relevant settings or documentation to reflect the new configuration.

 ### Security

-The Contoso security team reviews the Azure VMs, to determine any security issues.
+The Contoso security team reviews the Azure VMs to determine any security issues.
 To control access, the team reviews the network security groups (NSGs) for the VMs.
-NSGs are used to ensure that only traffic allowed to the app can reach it.
+NSGs are used to ensure that only traffic allowed to the application can reach it.
 The team also considers securing the data on the disk using Azure Disk Encryption and Azure Key Vault.
 For more information, see [Security best practices for IaaS workloads in Azure](https://docs.microsoft.com/azure/security/fundamentals/iaas).

 ### Licensing and cost optimization